 The Silver Meteor takes passengers up and down the Eastcoast from New York to Miami.

 The Silver Meteor runs daily, stopping at New York, Philadelphia, Washington DC, Charleston, Savannah, Jacksonville, Orlando, Kissimmee, Miami, and more.

 Like the Silver Meteor, this train takes passengers from New York to Miami but with a slight detour to serve a few inland North and South Carolina communities.

 The Silver Star runs daily with significant stops at New York, Philadelphia, Washington DC, Raleigh, Savannah, Jacksonville, Orlando, Tampa, and Miami.

 The Southwest Cheif offers stunning views of the Southwest as it takes passengers to their destinations.

-This train runs daily, stopping at Chicago, Kansas City (MO), Albuquerque.
+The Southwest Chief runs daily, stopping at Chicago, Kansas City (MO), Albuquerque.
 Flagstaff, Los Angeles, and more.